2014 Jaguar F-Type

-While top-ranked rivals may be more athletic on the track, reviewers agree that sports car shoppers will love the F-Type’s thrilling performance and luxurious, tech-filled interior.
+While top-ranked rivals may be more athletic on the track, auto writers agree that sports car shoppers will love the Jaguar F-Type’s thrilling performance and luxurious, tech-filled interior.

 - "In my experience, this is the best Jaguar in decades.
 That's based on driving for long trips in mixed conditions.
 It's a car that gets better the more it's driven.
 On the road, the Jag just feels a bit more special than the Porsches, and the reactions from the cars-and-coffee guys proved it." -- AutoWeek

 - "After living with the comeback cat for a couple of days, we are certain this is not the reprise of your uncle's vintage sports car or an abridged version of the Jaguar cruisers battling the luxury German juggernaut.
 Rather, the F-type is a feline bred with a wild streak and a feral yearning to meet or beat Porsche's best moves." -- Car and Driver